Zao Fox Village 宮城蔵王 キツネ村

 A veritable menagerie

 While foxes are the main attraction, Zao Fox Village is home to more than just foxes.
-Greet the miniature ponies, see the goats and birds, and visit the petting zoo of bunnies.
-During spring, you may have the chance to hold and take a picture with a fox cub for an additional fee.
+Greet the miniature ponies, and interact with goats and bunnies.
+For an additional fee, there is an opportunity to cuddle a fox, twice a day.
+If you're lucky, you might even get to hold a fox cub in late spring.

 A village unlike any other